nnSemenov/OpenFOAMCE-13/README-EN.md

    - This was caused by `3caf09d88b95092a1f4a6047cf498d47d5e86a7a` which aims to optimize performance.
    - This optimization is reverted, currently no perfect way to fix.

+## Others
+1. Allow directly writing gzip-compressed binary fields (the foundation version disallows this due to performance concerns)

 ## Pending works
-1. More equation of state: Patel-Teja, Martin-Hou
+1. More equation of state: Martin-Hou etc.
+2. Extend `PatelTejaValderrama` EOS to multicomponent (not tested)
-2. Extend porous media heat transfer to multicomponent
+3. Extend porous media heat transfer to multicomponent single-phase
-3. Stabilize `porousMediaFluid` for non-equilibrium heat transfer with large coefficient or specific area
+4. Stabilize `porousMediaFluid` for non-equilibrium heat transfer with large coefficient or specific area

-## Existing Bugs(Up to 2026-04-01):
+## Existing Bugs (Up to 2026-06-12):
-1. `foamRun` crashes with Lagrangian fields (`test/Lagrangian/boundaries` fails)
+1. Some Lagrangian field related tests fail (OpenFOAM foundation is rewriting this, normal)
+2. Some population balance model tests in `multiphaseEuler` fail (`uniformGrowth` and `expansion`), post-processing charts are empty, computed results may be wrong.